njoguamos/laravel-workos/README.md

 ## Why use This package?

-- ✅ The package has been optimised for Laravel 10+
+- ✅ The package has been optimised for Laravel 10+.
-- ✅ Offer developer friendly error handling e.g. `Get an authorization URL Errors`
+- ✅ Offer developer friendly error handling e.g. `Get an authorization URL Errors`.
-- ✅ Offers language translations
+- ✅ Offers language translations .
+- ✅ Build with [Saloon PHP](https://docs.saloon.dev).
+This mean you can benefit from Saloon goodies such as [Laravel Plugin](https://docs.saloon.dev/installable-plugins/laravel-integration) which can debug the WorkOS API requests inside your Laravel application.
-- ✅ Users Data Object Transfer for efficient data handling, in-and-out of the WorkOS API.
+- ✅ Users Data Object Transfer for efficient data handling.
+DTO are powered by [Spatie laravel data](https://spatie.be/docs/laravel-data).
 - ✅ Automatically prevent hitting rate limits and handle retries.
 - ✅ TODO: Add more reasons here